ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 ## Exercise: Get images from OpenAI

+Add to routes to the app:

+- On the first route  `/pet`  leave the current service
-Change the app to get an image from OpenAI and display it in the page.
+- On the second route `/image`add functionality to get an image from OpenAI and display it in the page.
+- Add the landing page

 ## Rubrica